NotSwedishBacon/fedora/README.md

 # Fedora Kinoite — Personal Setup Notes

-This README documents the personal steps I use to set up a fresh Fedora Silverblue installation.
+This README documents the personal steps I use to set up a fresh Fedora Kinoite installation.
 Use at your own risk — adapt to your hardware and preferences.

 ## Quick overview
 - Install RPM Fusion repos, install codecs and personal overrides